What Yoga Therapy Offers to Healthcare: PACKRA Client-Centered Communication

 It is not easy for new and old yoga therapy practitioners to learn to hold space for another human being, to listen without judgment, and to let go of one’s agenda and desired outcome for the client.
 There are concrete skills that can be learned by the practitioner and practiced over time to create a container for healing to take place via the relationship.
 The newest research in the area of client-centered care shows that up to 60% of healing and health improvements come from the experience of deep connection with a healthcare provider.

-In this workshop we will learn the PACKRA model of client-centered communication developed by Amy Wheeler.
+In this online course we will learn the PACKRA model of client-centered communication developed by Amy Wheeler.
 We will learn each communication skill (listed below), and then work in pods of 3 people to practice each skill.
 One person will be the Yoga Therapist, the second will role-paly as the client and the third person will be the witness of the interaction.
 Each student in the workshop will have the chance to play each of the 3 roles several times.

 The PACKRA model will include practicing skills from each of the following categories;

 - Presence - Acceptance - Connection -Kindness - Relationship - Availability

 This will be a very experiential workshop, not a 2-hour lecture.
 Be open to allowing your own vulnerability to arise while you are practicing your new client-centered communication skills.
 A safe environment will be created in the room to do this work together.

 The PACKRA model is something that can help both Yoga Therapist and client to suffer less, knowing that we are not alone in this difficult world.
 You never know!
 The PACKRA model may just change all of the relationships in your life if you practice it often!